pilotmoon/popclipweb/site/guide/actions.md

 The Search action opens a web search for the selected text.
 The default search engine is Google, but you can change this in the actions's settings.

+The search opens in the default browser, unless the current app is a browser in which case the current browser is used instead.

 **Availability:**

 - Always available, subject to a maximum length limit.